fleschutz/PowerShell/Docs/open-e-drive.md

 ## open-e-drive.ps1 - Opens the E: drive folder

-This script launches the File Explorer with the E: drive folder.
+This PowerShell script launches the File Explorer with the E: drive folder.

 ## Parameters
 ```powershell